Last updated on August 25th, 2022

 You may be unsure whether to try to repair your shed or to completely remove it.
 Generally, this will depend on the condition of your shed and how useful it is.

 It is possible to replace just a shed roof if the rest of the shed is in good condition.
 If you are considering this, please see our shed roof replacement cost guide.
-The average shed roof replacement cost is £25 per m2 plus £21.50 per hour for labour.
+The average shed roof replacement cost is £100 per m2 for materials plus £30 per hour for labour.

 For sheds that aren’t used and are in poor condition, it is a wise choice to remove the old fixtures to free up the space for another structure or extra space.
 Once your shed has been removed, you may wish to install a new shed.
 The average cost of a new garden shed is £850.